 Examples of what can’t be included: socials, physiotherapy

-Examples of what can be included: facility costs, equipment, tournament fees, coaching.
+Examples of what can be included: facility costs or equipment to deliver new activity

-If you are successful in the application, we will require an evaluation of how funding was spent, your successes and how many members you engaged during the six-week period.
+If you are successful in the application, we will require an evaluation of how funding was spent, your successes and the impact.